 - Please read this Notice and the Settlement Agreements available at www.capacitorsindirectcase.com carefully.
 Your legal rights may be affected whether you act or don't act.
 This Notice is a summary, and it is not intended to, and does not, include all of the specific details of the Settlement Agreements.
 To obtain more specific details concerning the Settlements, please read the Settlement Agreements. - A class action lawsuit brought on behalf of indirect purchasers of electrolytic and film capacitors ("Capacitors") is currently pending.
 Capacitors are electronic components that store electric charges between one or more pairs of conductors separated by an insulator. - Plaintiffs claim that Defendants (listed below) and co-conspirators engaged in an unlawful conspiracy to fix, raise, maintain, or stabilize the prices of Capacitors.
 Plaintiffs further claim that indirect purchasers of Capacitors may recover for the effect that the conspiracy had on the prices of these electronic components.
 Plaintiffs allege that, as a result of the unlawful price-fixing conspiracy involving Capacitors, they and other indirect purchasers paid more for Capacitors than they would have paid absent the conspiracy.
 Defendants deny Plaintiffs' claims. - Settlements have been reached with Defendants NEC TOKIN Corp. and NEC TOKIN America, Inc. ("NEC TOKIN"); Okaya Electric Industries Co., Ltd. ("OEI"); and Nitsuko Electronics Corporation ("Nitsuko") (collectively "Settling Defendants"). - Your legal rights will be affected whether you act or don't act.
 This Notice includes information on the Settlements and the lawsuit.
-Please read the entire Notice carefully.
+Please read the entire Notice carefully. - The following rights and options and deadlines to exercise them are explained in this Notice.

 YOUR LEGAL RIGHTS AND OPTIONS EXCLUDE YOURSELF You will not be included in the Settlement(s) from which you exclude yourself.
 You will receive no benefits from the Settlement(s) from which you exclude yourself, but you will keep any rights you currently have to sue the Settling Defendants about the claims in the case(s) from which you exclude yourself.
-DO NOTHING NOW You will be included in the Settlements and are eligible to file a claim for a payment (if you qualify) at a later date.
+May 31, 2017 DO NOTHING NOW You will be included in the Settlements and are eligible to file a claim for a payment (if you qualify) at a later date.
 You will give up your rights to sue the Settling Defendants about the claims in these cases.
 OBJECT TO THE SETTLEMENT If you do not exclude yourself, you can write to the Court explaining why you disagree with the Settlements.
-GO TO THE HEARING Ask to speak in Court about your opinion of the Settlements.
-REGISTER ON THE WEBSITE The best way to receive notice about filing a claim and updates about the lawsuit.
+May 31, 2017 GO TO THE HEARING Ask to speak in Court about your opinion of the Settlements.
+July 6, 2017 REGISTER ON THE WEBSITE The best way to receive notice about filing a claim and updates about the lawsuit.